vicky1999/blood-volume-calculator/README.md

 # blood-volume-calculator
-Blood volume calculator application created using Spring boot.
-The application was created as an api.
+Blood volume calculator API created using Spring boot.
-The formula is obtained from nadler's formula for calculating blood volume.
+The formula was obtained from nadler's formula for calculating blood volume.

 # Request Format